-While all indicators are essential components of teaching, the nine indicators that comprise Domain 2 and 3 have been assigned greater weight since these indicators are the classroom indicators of instructional effectiveness.
-This reflects our Core Belief #2: Effective instruction makes the most difference in student academic performance.
-Of these nine indicators, four indicators have been given a double weight, and five indicators have been given a triple weight as these five are the focus of frequent spot observations and help focus the district as a whole on high-leverage practices.
+While all indicators are essential components of teaching, the seven indicators that comprise Domain 2 and 3 have been assigned greater weight since these indicators are the classroom indicators of instructional effectiveness.
+This reflects our belief: Effective instruction makes the most difference in student academic performance.
+The seven indicators have been given a weight of 3.3 as these seven are the focus of frequent spot observations and help focus the district as a whole on highleverage practices.
 Over time, the focus indicators for spot observations may change as the district becomes proficient in these areas.
 These will be re-visited on an annual basis.